-7 To date, "there appears to be at least eight types of rationalizations:" denial of responsibility, denial of injury, social weighting, denial of victim, appeal to higher loyalties, legality, metaphor of the ledger, and refocusing attention (Ashforth and Anand, 2013, p.
+&lt;sup>7 To date, "there appears to be at least eight types of rationalizations:" denial of responsibility, denial of injury, social weighting, denial of victim, appeal to higher loyalties, legality, metaphor of the ledger, and refocusing attention (Ashforth and Anand 2003, p.
 17).
 The first five rationalizations are identified by Sykes and Matza (1957) and the remaining are identified by Gellerman (1986), Klockars (1974) and Ashforth and Kreiner (1999), respectively.

-proximal others, and how the social context is formulated in the actor's account (e.g., Potter and Hepburn, 2008).
-Our characterization of financial executives as social actors parallels Sutherland's (1937; 1949) emphasis on the importance of understanding the processes of socialization by which actors learn to commit criminal behavior while aligning their views with the customs, codes, and practices of their inner circle.
+Researchers in sociology have analyzed motive-talk to gain insights into what an actor constructs of his experiences (narrative descriptions of meanings and actions, including emotions and perceptions), how the construction process unfolds through the actor's interaction with proximal others, and how the social context is formulated in the actor's account (e.g., Potter and Hepburn 2008).
+Our characterization of financial executives as social actors parallels Sutherland's (1937, 1949) emphasis on the importance of understanding the processes of socialization by which actors learn to commit criminal behavior while aligning their views with the customs, codes, and practices of their inner circle.
 By interacting with deviant others, C-suite executives become group members and incrementally redefine acceptable reporting behavior.
 In interpreting their vocabularies of fraud immersion, this study endeavors to understand how these executives, through their reconstruction of actions and events leading to their involvement in fraud, committed financial misreporting while giving particular emphasis to the relevant social and contextual features emerging from their accounts.